iterate/mikrobloggeriet/cli-quickstart-mblog-sh.md

 # CLI quickstart for `mblog.sh`

+This guide gets you started with `mblog.sh`, a CLI for writing on Mikrobloggeriet.
 `mblog.sh` is written in Bourne shell and has no dependencies.

 ## Create a post with `mblog.sh`